SMSpp-Project/tools/README.md

 Usage: sddp_solver [options] <nc4-file>

 Options:
   -B <file>, --blockcfg <file>             Block configuration.
   -c <path>, --configdir <path>            The prefix for all config filenames.
   -e, --eliminate-redundant-cuts           Eliminate given redundant cuts.
   -h, --help                               Print this help.
   -i <index>, --scenario <index>           The index of the scenario.
   -l <file>, --load-cuts <file>            Load cuts from a file.
+  -m <number>, --num-simulations <number>  Number of simulations to be performed.
   -n <number>, --num-blocks <number>       Number of sub-Blocks per stage.
   -p <path>, --prefix <path>               The prefix for all Block filenames.
   -r, --relax                              Relax integer variables.
   -s, --simulation                         Simulation mode.
   -S <file>, --solvercfg <file>            Solver configuration.
+  -t <stage>, --stage <stage>              Stage from which initial state is taken.
 ```

-The input netCDF file can be a problem file or a Block file:
+The input netCDF file can be a problem file or a block file:

 - a problem file already contains a Block configuration and a Solver
   configuration; any Block or Solver configuration provided by command line
   will be ignored;

-- for a Block file, if a Block configuration or a Solver configuration is not
+- for a block file, if a Block configuration or a Solver configuration is not
   provided, a default configuration will be used.

 The `-c` option specifies the prefix to the paths to all configuration